Welcome to today's edition of the Rush 24-7 podcast.

 Oklahoma City bombing happened during this week.

-That was to 419 of 95, Waco 419 of 93, Columbine 420 of uh of 99, and of course, yesterday's incident on the 16th of April.
+That was the 419 of 95, Waco 419 of 93, Columbine 420 of 99, and of course yesterday's incident on the 16th of April.

-Uh this is something about something about this week.
+This is something about this week.

-But I mean, starting last night, even before we knew much of anything, uh drive-bys were casting blame on guns and worse, and of course the people in charge at Virginia Tech, everybody who wasn't there was an expert.
+But I mean, starting last night, even before we knew much of anything, drive-bys were casting blame on guns and worse.

 Everybody who wasn't there would have made all of the correct decisions under pressure in life and death decisions better than anybody actually on the campus.

-So now we got to get rid of the president of the university, we gotta get rid of the police chief, we've got to read all these people of botched.
+So now we've got to get rid of the president of the university.

 There was no way to stop this.

-There might have been a way to stop it if this school hadn't been a gun-free zone, and some of the students had been allowed to have a gun, somebody might have had a way of responding to this guy a little sooner than uh anybody was able to.
+If this school hadn't been a gun-free zone and some of the students had been allowed to have a gun, somebody might have had a way of responding to this guy a little sooner than anybody was able to.

-They were they've driven into town.
+They've driven into town.

-Uh I'm telling you, you'd be better off if you turned off the television for the next couple of days.
+I'm telling you, you'd be better off if you turned off the television for the next couple of days.

-I'm talking about your own uh mental attitude.
+I'm talking about your own mental attitude.

-Uh with the grief of so many families who have no understanding can't possibly understand why this happened.
+It is a just a devastating thing, and within its own boundaries and context, it's bad enough with the grief of so many families who have no understanding, can't possibly understand why this happened.

 What in the world would possibly explain it?